 You're here because you have made it to that long-awaited step, formatting and submitting your thesis.
 First and foremost, try not to panic.
 Formatting your thesis can be hard work, but rest assured, people before you have figured it out and graduated.

-Please submit your pretext pages two weeks before your final defense to the Graduate School.
-You can deliver them to the Graduate School office or email them to the Graduate School.
+Please email your pretext pages two weeks before your final defense to the Graduate School.

 Download a template for your pretext pages.